adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 ## 1. Unobtrusive Javascript is not Progressive Enhancement

-Simply placing your Javascript code in external Javascript files, does not, in anyway, impact the user receiving a core or enhanced experience.
+Simply placing your Javascript code in external Javascript files, does not, in anyway, impact positively or negatively user receiving a core or enhanced experience.

 ## 2. Handling the Javascript disabled scenario is only half of the story